firedrakeproject/firedrake/docs/source/preconditioning.rst

 :class:`.AuxiliaryOperatorPC`
    Abstract base class for preconditioners built from assembled auxiliary operators.
-One should subclass this preconditioner and implement the :meth:`.AuxiliaryOperatorPC.form` method.
-This can be used to provided bilinear forms to the solver that were not there in the original problem, for example, the pressure mass matrix for block preconditioners of the Stokes equations.
+One should subclass this preconditioner and override the :meth:`.PCSNESBase.form` method.
+This can be used to provide bilinear forms to the solver that were not there in the original problem, for example, the pressure mass matrix for block preconditioners of the Stokes equations.
 :class:`.FDMPC`